Auckland police shooting: Police Association calls for armed cops, Commissioner Andrew Coster provides update - NZ Herald

 Coster said three police officers were injured and police shot a man dead after he shot at officers.

-"Today a man is dead and four police officers are in hospital," Coster said, referring to the incident in glen Eden and one earlier today in New Lynn.
+"Today a man is dead and four police officers are in hospital," Coster said, referring to the incident in Glen Eden and one earlier today where a police officer was hit by a car.

 "A police dog was used when the situation escalated.
 It further escalated when the man shot at officers who then shot him."